optimocha/speed-booster-pack/README.md

-WARNING: This is a BETA version and to be honest even the BETA version isn't ready to test!
+WARNING: This is a BETA version - use caution when using!
 Keep watching this repo's commits to get notified when we're ready to test! :)